 About CISV Toronto

 The Toronto Board will continue to meet virtually and will now focus on planning future Chapter events that we can implement when government officials have deemed it to be safe.
-For example, we have already re-booked our Pub Night Social in November.
 We will look for virtual, positive and unique ways to stay connected under these very unusual circumstances.
 If you have any ideas, please let us know.

 We look forward to resuming regular CISV programmes, activities and fun, but until then ... stay safe and healthy,